Batch and Stream mode

 Codecs are essential for encoding and decoding audio, video, or other data streams.

-Celantur Container provides support (i.e. continuous testing) for there three codecs:
+Celantur Container provides support, among others, for these codecs:

 h265